 So what’s the problem then?
 In a word, it's too many fat cells and consuming the wrong type of fat.
-Research has shown that fat cells produce molecules called adipokines, which change the metabolic activity of tissues and result in higher levels of inflammation.1 This chronic, low-grade inflammation, in turn, can lead to insulin resistance in tissues and cells.
-That can lead to a bunch of problems like further inflammation, even more insulin resistance, and type II diabetes.
+Research has shown that fat cells produce molecules called adipokines, which change the metabolic activity of tissues and result in higher levels of inflammation.1 This chronic, low-grade inflammation, in turn, can lead to Fat Storing Hormone resistance in tissues and cells.
+That can lead to a bunch of problems like further inflammation, even more Fat Storing Hormone resistance, and type II diabetes.

 This stuff is no joke, and it’s further exacerbated by the kinds of fat that people consume.
 That’s, in part, why there’s a general push to eat foods rich in omega-3s (like fish oil and nuts) and monounsaturated fats (like olive oil and some nuts), less saturated fats, and no hydrogenated fats.